Wells Fargo mortgage rates

-And while it’s hard to ignore the bank’s spotty track record, there may be a silver lining.
+Competitive rates and rising customer satisfaction scores are a testament to Wells Fargo’s popularity as a mortgage lender.
+While it’s hard to ignore the bank’s spotty track record, there may be a silver lining.
 The bank is now under intense scrutiny from customers and regulators.
-It’s making a serious effort to improve — and data shows that for many, it’s succeeding.
+It’s making a serious effort to improve — and data shows that for many borrowers, it’s succeeding.

 So if Wells Fargo can offer you a competitive mortgage rate, it’s definitely worth your consideration.
 You can check your personalized rates right here.

 The Mortgage Reports considers multiple factors when reviewing lenders.
 These factors include credit and down payment requirements, loan types offered, customer service indicators, and availability of online tools.
 We then use these factors to rank lenders in four categories:

 - Lending flexibility: Includes the number of loan types offered, special programs offered, minimum down payment requirements, and minimum credit score requirements

 - Customer service: Includes CFPB complaints per 1,000 loans and average rating from other top rating services